quarterturn/SamdAudio/README.md

-Read this great description in the Adafruit tutorial for getting the WAV files onto your Adafruit M0 Express board https://learn.adafruit.com/introducing-itsy-bitsy-m0?view=all#using-spi-flash Thanks to Tondy Dicola and Adafruit for making this so easy!
+Read this great description in the Adafruit tutorial for getting the WAV files onto your Adafruit M0 Express board https://learn.adafruit.com/introducing-itsy-bitsy-m0?view=all#using-spi-flash Thanks to Tony Dicola and Adafruit for making this so easy!

 For the SD card example, these lines need to be edited in SamdAudio.cpp